Idan-sh/Segmentation-Server/README.md

 > Note: The code is compatible with Python 3.8

-To run the segmentation server, you can clone the project, then run the included bash script `run_server.sh`.
+To run the segmentation server, you can clone the project, and then run the included bash script `run_server.sh`.
 Alternatively, you can use Docker using the instructions below.

 Inside the `additional_files` folder, you can find the postman collection `Segmentation Server.postman_collection.json`, which contains an example on how to run the service.

-Furthermore, inside said folder you can find a README word document that describes in highlights my considerations, assumptions, and intentions on this specific implementation.
+Furthermore, inside said folder you can find a README Word document that describes in highlights my considerations, assumptions, and intentions on this specific implementation.
+This document also contains more details about the project's structure, the running process of the service, and the web service's endpoints.
 <br>